Larry Bird Fast Facts

 1997-2000 - Head coach of the Indiana Pacers.

-May 12, 1998 - Wins NBA Coach of the Year in his first season as head coach for the Indiana Pacers.
+May 12, 1998 - Wins NBA Coach of the Year in his first season as head coach of the Indiana Pacers.

-October 2, 1998 - Induction into the Naismith Basketball Hall of Fame.
+October 2, 1998 - Inducted into the Naismith Basketball Hall of Fame.

 2003 - Assumes the role of president of basketball operations for the Indiana Pacers.

-March 6, 2010 - HBO debuts the documentary, "Magic & Bird: A Courtship of Rivals," about his relationship with archrival turned best friend Magic Johnson.
+March 6, 2010 - HBO debuts the documentary, "Magic & Bird: A Courtship of Rivals," about his relationship with Johnson.

 April 11, 2012-May 12, 2012 - "Magic/Bird," the Broadway show, runs in New York City.